Some SC Black Dems want Biden to `try a little bit harder' - NewsBreak

 Some SC Black Dems want Biden to `try a little bit harder'

-COLUMBIA, S.C. — (AP) — Joe Biden's run for the Democratic presidential nomination was all but declared dead as he headed to the South Carolina primary in late February 2020.
+Joe Biden s run for the Democratic presidential nomination was all but declared dead as he headed to the South Carolina primary in late February 2020.

 He had finished fifth in New Hampshire and fourth in Iowa.
 Still, Biden advised skeptics to withhold judgment until a state with a large pool of Black voters, the most reliable Democratic constituency, had a chance to weigh in.